LEGISLATIVE SESSION 2025

 The bad plastic pre-emption bill is back!

-Description: Just like last year’s Auxiliary Containers bill that the conservation community was able to stop, this bill would ban any local governments or state agencies from regulating any reusable or single-use bag, cup, bottle, can, or other packaging.
-If passed, this would lead to more plastic pollution in State Parks, Springs and other waterways.
+Description: Just like last year’s Auxiliary Containers bill that the conservation community was able to stop, these bills would ban any local governments or state agencies from regulating any reusable or single-use bag, cup, bottle, can, or other packaging.

 Action Alert: Check back later